Accessible surface area: LCPO method

 The LCPO method uses a linear approximation of the two-body problem for a quicker analytical calculation of ASA.
 The approximations used in LCPO result in an error in the range of 1-3 Å².

 Power Diagram method

-Recently, a method was presented that calculates ASA fast and analytically using a power diagram.
+In 2011, a method was presented that calculates ASA fast and analytically using a power diagram.

 Applications

 Accessible surface area is often used when calculating the transfer free energy required to move a biomolecule from an aqueous solvent to a non-polar solvent, such as a lipid environment.
 The LCPO method is also used when calculating implicit solvent effects in the molecular dynamics software package AMBER.

 It is recently suggested that (predicted) accessible surface area can be used to improve prediction of protein secondary structure.

 Relation to solvent-excluded surface

 The ASA is closely related to the concept of the solvent-excluded surface (also known as the Connolly's molecular surface area or simply Connolly surface), which is imagined as a cavity in bulk solvent.
 It is also calculated in practice via a rolling-ball algorithm developed by Frederic Richards and implemented three-dimensionally by Michael Connolly in 1983 and Tim Richmond in 1984.
 Connolly spent several more years perfecting the method.